- Confidentiality: NHS Code of Practice

 The Caldicott review and data protection legislation enforce strict legal guidelines to the storage, maintenance and access to patient information.
 The Freedom of Information Act 2000 and the Information Governance initiative both support the need to maintain the principles of effective confidential data control.

 While the information management principles are not a legal requirement, they are seen as essential to support the requirements of the Data Protection Act.

-- Justify the purpose(s) of using confidential information
+- Justify the purpose(s) for using confidential information

 - Use the minimum necessary confidential information

-- Access should be on a strict need-to-know basis
+- Access to confidential information should be on a strict need-to-know basis

 - Comply with the law

-- The duty to share information can be as important as the duty to protect patient confidentiality
+- The duty to share information for individual care is as important as the duty to protect patient confidentiality